Diagnostic Assessment Programs – Colorectal

 Screening colonoscopies are scheduled in the Endoscopy/Surgical Day Care Department on Level 3 of the Health Sciences Centre.

 Some patients may be scheduled for an appointment at their colonoscopist’s office before or after their colonoscopy.

 A screening colonoscopy uses a long, flexible tube, called a colonoscope to examine the inside walls of the colon (large intestine).
 The tip of the colonoscope has a very small camera and light that allows the physician to see a picture of the colon wall on a television monitor.

 Referrals – Information for Physicians and Nurse Practitioners

 The Colorectal DAP accepts screening colonoscopy referrals from family doctors, primary care nurse practitioners, and physicians at walk-in clinics.

 The Colorectal DAP follows guidelines from Ontario’s organized colorectal cancer screening program ColonCancerCheck

 Patients are eligible if:

-- They have completed a positive Fecal Occult Blood Test (FOBT) and are 50-74 years of age.
+- They have completed a fecal occult blood test (FOBT) kit and the results are positive and they are between 50-74 years of age.

-- They have a first-degree relative (parent, sibling, or child) who had colorectal cancer.
-A patient’s first colonoscopy should be at age 50 or ten years prior to their family member’s age at diagnosis.
+- They have a first-degree relative (parent, sibling, child) who had colorectal cancer.
+A patient’s first colonoscopy should be at age 50 or 10 years prior to their family member’s age at diagnosis.